AndrewAPrice/Perception/Services/Kernel/system calls.md

 * `rax` - The ID of the process.
 * `rbx` - The message ID to send when a process disappears.

-## Stop notyfing when a process disappears
+## Stop notifying when a process disappears

 ### Input
 * `rdi` - 31